sourcegraph/sourcegraph-public-snapshot/doc/dev/code_host_integrations.md

 # Developing code host integrations

-This documentation is intended for developers who are developing Sourcegraph integrations.
+**Code host integrations** are how Sourcegraph delivers features directly into a code host's interface.
+These integrations allow developers to benefit from Sourcegraph without leaving their code host as they navigate repositories, source code files, commits, and diffs.

 For a guide on usage of integrations, see the [Integrations section](../integration/index.md).

-## What are code host integrations?

-**Code host integrations** are how Sourcegraph delivers features directly into the interface of code hosts.
-These integrations allow users to benefit from Sourcegraph without leaving their code host as they navigate repositories, source code files, commits, and diffs.

 ## How code host integrations are delivered

-Code host integrations are implemented as a JavaScript bundle that is injected directly into the code host's web interface.
+Code host integrations are implemented as a JavaScript bundle that is injected directly into the code host's web UI.

-Sourcegraph has two channels available to deliver this JavaScript bundle:
+Sourcegraph has two channels available to deliver this JavaScript bundle

 - **Native integrations** which configure the code host to natively load the JavaScript as an additional resource on every page.
 These integrations can be configured once by an administrator (typically on a self-hosted code host instance) and are then automatically available to all users.
 - [**Browser extensions**](../integration/browser_extension.md) for Chrome and Firefox, which inject the JavaScript bundle on all code host pages.
 These integrations don't require any central configuration of the code host, but they require each user to individually install the browser extension in order to benefit from it.